The Difference Between ICF Accreditation And ICF Membership

 More on eligibility on the ICF website.

-The ICF membership is renewed every year and has a different fee structure from the accreditation.
+The ICF membership is renewed every year and has a different fee structure from the credential.

 Benefits of the ICF membership: